LucPellinger/BloodCell_Image_Classification/Tutorial_GCP_Remote_Host.md

 # Google Cloud Setup Tutorial

-This document works as a quick rundown on how to setup a cloud compute engine as virtual machine on google cloud to use a T4 GPU via a remote host connection in VSCode.
+This document works as a quick tutorial on how to setup a cloud compute engine as virtual machine on google cloud to use a T4 GPU via a remote host connection in VSCode.
 It has the purpose to support the work during machine learning development.

 Dependencies: